 A New Role; A New You

 Becoming a medical assistant is a great first step in a medical career and one that can even pave the way for further education.
 We see a lot of students who find they love the healthcare environment so much that they decide to pursue a nursing or allied health degree.
-At Nebraska Methodist College, we help students take that first step, providing the training and support they need to be successful in any healthcare setting.
+At Nebraska Methodist College, we help students take that first step, providing the training and support they need to be successful in any healthcare setting and earn accreditation.

-Ready to start your career in the healthcare field?
-Whether you want to become a medical assistant or anything else, you might find our Healthcare Career Guide helpful.
+Ready to start your healthcare career?
+Whether you want to become a medical assistant, earn your medical assistant certificate or anything else, you might find our Healthcare Career Guide helpful.
 Download today for free!